BabaYara/starter-academic_New/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in Finance studying at NOVA School of Business and Economics.
-My research interest lies at the intersection of Return Predictability, Machine Learning, and Financial Econometrics.
-I am particularly interested in answering the question of whether or not portfolios that leverage our improved ability to estimate future returns are priced by existing asset pricing models.
+I am acting Assistant Professor of Finance at the Kelley School of Business at Indiana University.
+My research interest lies at the intersection of Return Predictability, Machine Learning, Factor Portfolios, and Financial Econometrics.
+I am particularly interested in leveraging machine learning tools in improving our unstanding of why assets earn the return they do.

-I  am happy to announce that I will join The Kelley School of Business at Indiana University in July 2021 as an Acting Assistant Professor.
+I was born and raiesd in Kumasi, Ghana.
+I received my Bachelor in Business Administration from the University of Ghana Business School, Accra, Ghana and a Masters in Business Administration and Economics from the Norwegian School of Economics, Bergen, Norway.